 American Anglicans dropped the name "Anglican" after the Revolutionary War and adopted the name "Episcopalian," (which derives from the Greek word episkopos, meaning "bishop" in reference to one aspect of our system of ecclesiastical government).
 The Church in Scotland (which is also part of the Anglican Communion) is known as "the Scottish Episcopal Church" for similar reasons.
 Canadian Anglicans retrained the original nomenclature, as do, of course British Anglicans.
-British, Canadians, and Americans continue to form the core of the ex-pat community at St. Paul's Anglican Church.
+Founded by British, Canadians, and Americans, the Mexican component of our parish flourishes.

-Each national branch of the Anglican Communion has its own unique name: The Church of South Africa, The Anglican Church of Canada, the Anglican Church of Mexico, the Holy Catholic Church of Japan, and the Scottish Episcopal Church are all part of the one worldwide Anglican Communion.
+Each national branch of the Anglican Communion has its own unique name: The Church of South Africa, The Anglican Church of Canada, the Anglican Church of Mexico, the Holy Catholic Church of Japan, and the Scottish Episcopal Church are all part of the one worldwide Anglican Communion in union with Canterbury.
 An unfortunate schismatic group in the United States had tried to appropriate the name "Anglican," but they are not in Communion with Canterbury and fly a false flag.